 What is an IRS Schedule C Form?
 What is 1040 Schedule C?
 (Everything You Need to Know, Updated for 2021 Tax Year)

 If you’re self employed or a single member LLC then you likely need an IRS Schedule C Form.
-Or, wondering what is 1040 Schedule C. Read on to learn where to get a Schedule C form and how to use it.
+Or, wondering what is 1040 Schedule C. Read on to learn where to get a Schedule C, and how to use it.

-Self employed Individuals or those operating a single-member LLC report profit and loss from their business on a Schedule C tax form.
+Self-employed individuals, sole proprietors, and those operating a single-member LLC report profit and loss from their business on a Schedule C tax form.
 A Schedule C form is attached to the standard 1040 tax form.
 This is why some people call the form a 1040 Schedule C, and they ask, what is 1040 Schedule C?

 What is a sole proprietor?

 According to the US Small Business Administration, a sole proprietor is the simplest and most common business structure.
 It is defined as an unincorporated business owned and run by one individual with no distinction between the business and the individual.

 What is a Schedule C tax form?